HimanshuChauhan007/dns-dns-over-tls-proxy/README.md

 # DNS-to-DNS-over-TLS Proxy

-This Docker container runs a simple DNS-to-DNS-over-TLS proxy that forwards DNS queries to DNS-over-TLS servers of Google and Cloudflare.
+This Docker container runs a simple DNS-to-DNS-over-TLS proxy that forwards DNS queries to DNS-over-TLS servers of Google and Cloudflare and prompt the user for DOT server input in case of no response from mentioned DNS-over-TLS server.

 ## Requirements